WebProjectTeam7/WebProject/WebProjectTeam7/README.md

 4. **Upload GIF:** Upload your own GIFs to the Giphy platform.
 5. **My Uploads:** View the GIFs you have uploaded.
 6. **Search:** Search for GIFs using keywords.
-7. **Responsive Design:** Ensures the app works well on both desktop and mobile devices.
-8. **Advertisement Placeholder:** A section for displaying advertisements.
+7. **Advertisement Placeholder:** A section for displaying advertisements.

 ### 4. Technologies UsedFunctional Requirement